Hyvä Checkout Evaluation Result Types

-Hyvä Checkout provides evaluation result types for messaging, validation, and JavaScript execution during navigation.
-These result types range from basic error messages to sophisticated combinations like injecting executable code into the navigation process.
-The API is designed to allow developers to create custom evaluation result types for unique requirements.
+Hyvä Checkout provides evaluation result types for messaging, validation, and JavaScript execution during checkout navigation.
+Each result type serves a different purpose - from displaying error messages to injecting executable code into the navigation process.
+You can also create your own custom evaluation result types when the built-in ones don't cover your needs.

 Batch